grafana/agent/docs/sources/flow/reference/components/loki.source.syslog.md

 messages.

 The following arguments can be used to configure a `listener`.
-Only the `listen_address` field is required and any omitted fields take their default values.
+Only the `address` field is required and any omitted fields take their default values.

 Name                     | Type          | Description | Default | Required